≡ Menu

 Apart from that…

-You should be aware that the treatment at top-rated vet clinics is never cheap.
+Also, you should know that treatment at top-rated vet clinics is costly.

 Which is why…